A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Complexity analysis

 \subsection{Per-iteration complexity}

-We measure this complexity in WTU on the shared memory system described in the previous subsection and consider a parallel implementation involving speculative execution~\cite{refaak}.
+We measure this complexity in WTU on the shared memory system described in the previous subsection and consider a parallel implementation involving speculative execution~\cite{refabj}.

-The advancement phase of a generalized ACGM iteration consists of one proximal gradient step (\cmdaam{labelacc}{labelaci}).
+The advancement phase of a generalized ACGM iteration consists of one proximal gradient step (\cmdaah{labeladi}{labelado}).
 Hence, every iteration has a base cost of $t_T = t_g + t_p$.
-LSSC and the monotonicity condition (MC) in \cmdaam{labelacc}{labelacm} can be evaluated in parallel with subsequent iterations.
-Both rely on the computation of $f(\cmdaag{z})$, which in the worst case requires $\lceil t_f / t_T \rceil$ dedicated PPUs.
+LSSC and the monotonicity condition (MC) in \cmdaah{labeladi}{labelads} can be evaluated in parallel with subsequent iterations.
+Both rely on the computation of $f(\cmdaac{z})$, which in the worst case requires $\lceil t_f / t_T \rceil$ dedicated PPUs.
 In addition, MC may need up to $\lceil t_{\Psi} / t_T \rceil$ PPUs.

 Backtracks stall the algorithm in a way that cannot be alleviated by parallelization or intensity reduction.
 Therefore, it is desirable to make them a rare event.
 Assuming that the local curvature of $f$ varies around a fixed value, this would mean that $\log(r_u)$ should be significantly larger than $-log(r_d)$.
 With such a parameter choice, the algorithm can proceed from one iteration to another by speculating that backtracks do not occur at all.
 Let the current iteration be indexed by $k$.
 If the LSSC of iteration $k$ fails, then the algorithm discards all the state information pertaining to all iterations made after $k$, reverts to iteration $k$, and performs the necessary computation to correct the error.
-We consider that a mis-prediction incurs a detection cost $t_d$ and a correction cost $t_c$.
-LSSC requires the evaluation of $f(\cmdaag{z})$ and incurs a detection cost of $t_d = t_f$.
-A backtrack entails recomputing $\cmdaag{y}$, yielding an LSSC $t_c = t_T$ correction time.
+We consider that a misprediction incurs a detection cost $t_d$ and a correction cost $t_c$.
+LSSC requires the evaluation of $f(\cmdaac{z})$ and incurs a detection cost of $t_d = t_f$.
+A backtrack entails recomputing $\cmdaac{y}$, yielding an LSSC $t_c = t_T$ correction time.

 Overshoots are assumed to occur even less often.
-Similarly, the algorithm proceeds by speculating that MC always passes and defaults to~\eqref{labelacb}.
-Hence, MC has $t_d = t_F$, due to its dependency on $\Psi(\cmdaag{z})$, but once the algorithmic state of iteration $k$ has been restored, no additional oracle calls are needed, leading to $t_c = 0$.
-MC and LSSC can be fused into a single condition, giving rise to the scenarios outlined in Table~\ref{labelacu}.
+Similarly, the algorithm proceeds speculating that MC always passes and defaults to~\eqref{labeladh}.
+Hence, MC has $t_d = t_F$, due to its dependency on $\Psi(\cmdaac{z})$, but once the algorithmic state of iteration $k$ has been restored, no additional oracle calls are needed, leading to $t_c = 0$.
+MC and LSSC can be fused into a single condition, giving rise to the scenarios outlined in Table~\ref{labelaea}.
 Note that if LSSC fails, MC is not evaluated.